 ‘Sí’ I replied.

-He brought me an Aguila (local beer) and a frosted glass.
+He brought me an Aguila (South American beer from Colombia) and a frosted glass.
 We drank and talked.

 ‘The cerveza is on the house because I like you English, I like your humour’ he said.